mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 ##### 21:05

 So, that's why we have to see [zazen](glossary#zazen) directly, zazen itself.
 This is [shikantaza](shikantaza).
 If you don't do this, you cannot educate any person.
 You cannot grow; you cannot deepen your personality.
-If you handle [zazen](glossary#zazen) just as a means, you are still tied up with [the] dualistic world.
+If you handle [zazen](glossary#zazen) just as a means, you are still tied up with \[the] [dualistic](glossary#dualistic) world.
 You create more confusion.
 For a certain period of time, you will be happy.
 But after that, I don't think you will be happy.
 Because ages [and] times are going on; change.

 ##### 22:10

 That's why [in] that story, [Gensha Shibi](glossary#gensha-shibi) [Zen Master](glossary#zen-master) immediately had an abrupt self realization, saying, "This body doesn't exist; where is the pain coming from?"
 And then he returned immediately to [Seppō](glossary#seppō-gison)'s temple, and Seppō asked him, "What is this, mendicant Pei?"
-"Mendicant Pei" means his name (another name for [Gensha Shibi](glossary#gensha-shibi)).
-And then, [Gensha](glossary#gensha-shibi) replied, "I will never deceive others."
+"Mendicant Pei" means his name (another name for Gensha Shibi.
+And then, Gensha replied, "I will never deceive others."
 If you always really are involved in before [zazen](glossary#zazen), after zazen, you are always deceived, you are taken in.
 That means, "I never deceive."

 ##### 23:22